-Some possibilities to improve ECR participation:
+Some possibilities to improve participation by early career researchers:

 - Less expensive venue (already for PCW23 thank you!!) - Make all the breakout sessions remote-capable (\$\$) and/or fully online meeting - Merge PCW with a science conference (perhaps every other year?) - Discrete-ish scheduling for "project" and "science" components w/2 day overlap?